A Bible Study by Jack Kelley

 “Ask and it will be given to you;” He said, “Seek and you will find; knock and the door will be opened to you.
 For everyone who asks receives; he who seeks finds; and to him who knocks, the door will be opened.

-In both cases the lesson is the same.
-If even those who are evil can be moved by persistence, how much more so the Lord?
 It’s funny in a way, how the Lord longs for our participation in His plan.
-His return is a foregone conclusion, the decision made before the foundations of the world were laid.
-Yet He encourages us to keep praying for it, and to never give up till the day it happens.
+He knows what we need before we ask (Matt.
+6:8) yet He wants us to ask.
+He knew we were going to pray for salvation before He created the world, yet He wants us to say the sinner’s prayer (Romans 10:17).
+His return is a foregone conclusion, yet He wants us to keep praying for it, and to never give up till the day it happens.
 It’s almost as if He’s saying our prayers could influence the timing.

-It wouldn’t be the only time.
-Through His disciples He told the Jews in Jerusalem that as the time for the Great Tribulation draws near, to pray that it not begin on a Sabbath or in the winter (Matt.
+If so, it wouldn’t be the only time.
+Through His disciples He told the Jews in Jerusalem that as the time for the Great Tribulation draws near, to pray that it will not begin on a Sabbath or in the winter (Matt.
 24:20).
-What’s that all about?
-Would He alter the start date of the worst period of judgment ever to befall humanity to accommodate the needs of what will surely be a religious minority?
+Does that mean He would alter the start date of the worst period of judgment ever to befall humanity to accommodate the needs of what will surely be a religious minority?
 Does prayer really have that kind of power?

+Pray without ceasing.
 Ask and it will be given to you.
-Pray without ceasing.
-Be bold and persistent, especially when praying for His return.
-Let the Lord know that at least in your heart, there’s still faith on Earth.
+Be persistent, especially when praying for His return.
+Let the Lord know that at least in some hearts, there’s still faith on Earth.
 Maybe if enough of us persist in this, we can hasten the day of His coming.
+You can almost hear the footsteps of the Messiah 04-26-14.